Saga – supporting 'Generation Experience'

 “We have many policies and practices designed to support older colleagues, recognising that it’s not just young parents who need flexibility in their working lives.

-“We have a menopause policy and are delighted that we’ve been accredited as a menopause friendly employer via the Menopause Friendly accreditation programme.
-We are one of only 25 other organisations that have received this recognition.
+“We have a menopause policy and have done a lot of work to change the conversation around menopause at Saga.
+We’re delighted that we’ve been accredited as a menopause friendly employer via the Menopause Friendly accreditation programme.

 “It’s important to us that all staff benefit from training and development.
 This is particularly true of older workers, who are often overlooked for these opportunities in the workplace.
 We offer internal and external mentoring partnerships to all our people, ensuring there is a good representation of older colleagues on these programmes.”